Selling a Rhode Island Home: What Are My Disclosure Obligations?

 As you can see on the form and by reading the statute itself, Rhode Island makes it clear to buyers that the disclosure is largely for convenience, and that the buyer should still hire a home inspector.
 Nevertheless, you can face angry buyers and possibly contentious civil litigation if you fail to disclose a defect about which you have actual knowledge.

-Or if a buyer moves into the home and discovers a massive problem later, he or she will likely become irate; not merely be about the cost of fixing the problem, but also about the surprise, broken trust, and frustration.
+From the buyer's perspective, trust is key.
+If an inspection reveals a condition that you tried to hide, be prepared for negotiations to become contentious, and for the price of your home to plummet.
+Or, a buyer who moves into the home and discovers a massive problem later could become irate; not merely be about the cost of fixing the problem, but also about the surprise, broken trust, and frustration.
 All of these emotions might well lead to a lawsuit.

 While failing to make honest disclosures might save you trouble in the short term and result in a quicker sale, there is a potential for greater trouble down the road.
-The better strategy is to be frank and honest in your disclosures, so that both you and the buyer get the benefit of the bargain—and closure once the deal is done.
+The better strategy is to be frank and honest in your real estate disclosures, so that both you and the buyer get the benefit of the bargain—and closure once the deal is done.

 Talk to a Lawyer